ldbo/phileas/Readme.md

    allowing to iterate through them.
  - For more information about how numeric ranges are built, see `phileas.parsing.convert_numeric_ranges`.
+ - When using numeric ranges, the configuration file can be thought of as a representation of multiple so-called *literal configurations*, where each entry having a numeric range value is replaced by one of the values that the range contains.
+Iterating through those configurations is possible using the `[experiment|instrument]_configurations_iterator` and `configured_ [experiment|instrument]_iterator` methods.

 # Python API